 To this day, King Kamehameha is revered for introducing laws to uphold human rights in combat situations.
-Not only was he successful in his endeavor, he is known to be a leader of fairness and stability, a fearless warrior, and a wise diplomat after years of near endless strife and conflict.
+Not only was he successful in his endeavor, but he is also known to be a leader of fairness and stability, a fearless warrior, and a wise diplomat after years of near-endless strife and conflict.

 If you’re on the islands, tag us in your insta photos @hawaiian_healing or #hawaiianhealingtribe!
 We’d LOVE to see the beauty and honor through your eyes.